schmxtz/jptranscription/README.md

 # Installation
-No external libary dependencies except the wikitionary database
+~~No external libary dependencies except the wikitionary database.~~ I'm using the following libraries:
+* [Splitter](https://github.com/dtuggener/CharSplit) to split compound nouns IPA lookup

-But before using this library you need to run jptranscription\phonetics\wikitionary_processor.py
+But before using this library you need to run the file [wikitionary_processor.py](./jptranscription/phonetics/wikitionary_processor.py) to generate a slimmer version of  the dictionary for the IPA lookup.

-Afterwards you need to move this file to jptranscription\phonetics\lang-de.json
+Afterwards you need to move the generated file to jptranscription\phonetics\lang-de.json

 # Introduction
 I'm developing a script to transcribe German words into Japanese sounds using IPA.